modulexcite/ab/README.md

             name: "Jokes on link",
             description: "Testing to prove that more people will click the link if there's a joke on it.",
             metrics: new [] { "Button clicks" },                             // Associates ticks against the "Button clicks" counter with this experiment
-            alternatives: new object[] { true, false },                      // Typed experiment alternatives ; default is common "A/B" binary case
+            alternatives: new object[] { false, true },                      // Optional experiment alternatives; default is common "A/B" binary case of false, and true
             conclude: experiment => experiment.Participants.Count()  == 10,  // Optional criteria for automatically concluding an experiment; default is never
             score: null, /* ... */                                           // Optional criteria for choosing best performer by index; default is best converting alternative
             splitOn: null /* ... */                                          // Optional criteria for splitting a cohort by the number of alternatives; default is a simple hash split